-Each Scheduling Coordinator shall have the opportunity to review the terms of the Preliminary validated each Preliminary Settlement Statement unless it has raised a dispute or reported an exception within eight (8) Business Days from the date of issuance.
-Once validated, a Preliminary
+Each Scheduling Coordinator shall have the opportunity to review the terms of the Preliminary Settlement Statements that it receives.
+The Scheduling Coordinator shall be deemed to have validated each Preliminary Settlement Statement unless it has raised a dispute or reported an exception within eight (8) Business Days from the date of Issuance.
+Once validated, a Preliminary Settlement Statement shall be binding on the Scheduling